TinyTapeout/tinytapeout-07/projects/tt_um_twin_tee_opamp_osc/docs/info.md

 After the project is enabled, you should see a sine wave at around 4.93MHz on analog output pin 0.

 There is also a 20 bit digital counter connected to the oscillator output.
 The top 8 bits are connected to the LEDs.
-So you should also see the most significant bit flashing every ~4.7 seconds.
+So you should also see the most significant bit (the dot) flashing about 5 times per second.

 ## External hardware